salilab/rmf/doc/FileFormat.md

 (without breaking forwards compatibility of existing files).
 They can be investigated further if there is sufficient demand.

+If [HDF5](http://www.hdf5.org) is available when RMF is built, wrappers for it will be built and support for older HDF5-based RMF formats will be compiled.

 # Benchmarks # {#benchmarks}

 A quick comparison of the various options (taken from benchmark/benchmark_rmf.cpp).